Localizing genuine multiparty entanglement in noisy stabilizer states: Application in topological quantum codes

 \textbf{$\blacksquare$ Proposition 3.} \emph{It is always possible to localize GME on a non-trivial loop of a toric code via single-qubit Pauli measurements on the rest of the system.}

-Computation of $E_S^{\alpha_c}$ reveals that the localizable multiparty entanglement on the non-trivial loop of the toric code is bounded from below by $1$, as long as Schmidt measure is used for quantifying entanglement over $S$.
-If GGM is used, $E_S=1/2$.
+Computation of FLGME reveals that on the non-trivial loop of the toric code, LGME is bounded from below by $E_S^{\alpha_c}=1$, as long as Schmidt measure is used for quantifying GME over $S$.
+If GGM is used, $E_S^{\alpha_c}=1/2$.

-In order to determine a lower bound of LGME under noise, we follow the methodology described in Sec.~\ref{subsec:no_forbidden_set}.
-We consider the toric code to be subjected to the Markovian and non-Markovian single-qubit Pauli noise discussed in Sec.~\ref{subsec:noise}, and investigate the evolution of the LGME, which we now discuss.
+In order to determine FLGME under noise, we follow the methodology described in Sec.~\ref{subsec:no_forbidden_set}.
+We consider the toric code to be subjected to the Markovian and non-Markovian single-qubit Pauli noise discussed in Sec.~\ref{subsec:noise}, and investigate the evolution of the FLGME, which we now discuss.
 We first consider the case of BF noise applied to all qubits in the toric code.
-Our choice of $\alpha_c$ ensures that $|S^{\prime\prime}_1|=0$, further implying that the corresponding localized GME $E_S^{\alpha_c}$ is given by $E_S^{\alpha_c}=E(\varrho_S)$, where $\varrho_S$ is a GD state obtained when the hub of the star subgraph on $S$ in $G^\prime_{\alpha_c}$ is subjected to PD noise, and the rest of the qubits in $S$ are subjected to BF noise\footnote{This can be seen easily by following the modification of the noise through the protocol described in Sec.~\ref{subsubsec:pauli_measurement_le} and Appendix~\ref{app:graph_operations}.}.
+Our choice of $\alpha_c$ ensures that $|S^{\prime\prime}_1|=0$, further implying that the corresponding FLGME $E_S^{\alpha_c}$ is given by $E_S^{\alpha_c}=E(\varrho_S)$, where $\varrho_S$ is a GD state obtained when the hub of the star subgraph on $S$ in $G^\prime_{\alpha_c}$ is subjected to PD noise, and the rest of the qubits in $S$ are subjected to BF noise\footnote{This can be seen easily by following the modification of the noise through the protocol described in Sec.~\ref{subsubsec:pauli_measurement_le} and Appendix~\ref{app:graph_operations}.}.
 We also note that the star subgraph on $S$ is equivalent to the $N_P$-qubit GHZ state via Hadamard operations on the qubits with BF noise, implying that $E(\varrho_S)=E(\varrho_S^{\text{GHZ}})$, $\varrho_S^{\text{GHZ}}$ being the mixed state obtained when PD noise is applied to all qubits on the GHZ state.
 In the case of non-Markovian phase damping noise~\cite{krishnan2022},

 with